IKWILL13/ki-guided-autonomous-robot/README.md

 Important Note: These codes match your cable polarity and configuration.
 If motors spin wrong, swap IN1/IN2 or IN3/IN4 wires.
 Upload, test all features, and enjoy the upgraded robot!
 If issues arise, share error logs

+IF YOU HAVE ANY TROUBLE : FOR APPLY THE UPDATE - COPY ALL THIS CODES AND PASTE ON AI TO REWRITE THE SAME CODES CORRECTLY - APPLY THEN TO YOUR WORK FLOW 'ROBOT